 The Evelyn Richardson Non-Fiction Award was first presented in 1978.
-Named in honour of Evelyn Richardson, who in 1945 won the Governor General’s Non-Fiction Award for We Keep A Light, her memoir of life in a family of lighthouse keepers in Shelburne County, the award has been honouring the best non-fiction titles by Nova Scotians for 38 years.
+It is named in honour of Evelyn Richardson, who in 1945 won the Governor General’s Non-Fiction Award for We Keep A Light, her memoir of life in a family of lighthouse keepers in Shelburne County.
+The $2,000 prize goes to a Nova Scotia writer of non-fiction.

 Greystone Books and the David Suzuki Foundation.